DNP Admissions - International Students

 ADMISSION CRITERIA (Summer start only)

-3. A master's degree with a GPA of 3.5 or higher, from an institution of higher learning recognized as an acceptable equivalent to a U.S. college or university.
-A master of science in nursing is preferred.
-Applicants who hold a non-nursing masters degree will be evaluated for admission on an individual basis.
-This process may entail review of a portfolio or other evaluative mechanisms, and may require completion of some masters level nursing course(s).
+* Applicants who hold a non-nursing master's degree will be evaluated for admission on an individual basis.
+This process may entail review of a portfolio or other evaluative mechanisms, and may require completion of some master's level nursing course(s).

-Undergraduate or Graduate course in Statistics (3 credits)
+- Undergraduate or graduate course in Statistics (3 credits) with a grade of "B"

-5. A score of 600 or higher (80 iBT) on the Test of English as a Foreign language (TOEFL).
+- A score of 600 or higher (100 iBT) on the Test of English as a Foreign language (TOEFL)

-7. Successful phone interview with DNP Admissions Committee member.
+- Successful phone interview with a DNP Admissions Committee member

 1. Complete the online Duquesne University International Application.